klaviyo/klaviyo-php-sdk/README.md

 ## Legacy Notice

+This SDK is set to be deprecated + retired on 2024-01-01.

 We have a NEW PHP SDK to go along with our [new API](https://developers.klaviyo.com/en/reference/api_overview).

 We recommend migrating over to our [newest SDK](https://github.com/klaviyo/klaviyo-api-php).